webnice/kit/module/cfg/cli/kong/README.md

 ## Modifying Kong's behaviour

-Each Kong parser can be configured via functional options passed to `New(cli interface{}, options...Option)`.
+Each Kong parser can be configured via functional options passed to `New(cli any, options...Option)`.

 The full set of options can be found [here](https://godoc.org/github.com/alecthomas/kong#Option).